brankohbk/threadmaker/README.md

 Maybe you don't want to pay for a subscription.

-Maybe you are already paying, but feel that smaller threaded posts are easier to read than one big chunk of text.
+Or maybe you are already paying but feel that smaller threaded posts are easier to read than one big chunk of text.

+Whatever the case, this tool could help you.

 ## How?

-Start tiping your post in the text area, select if you want any separator to indicate this is a thread.
-You can choose one from the predefined pool or you can customize it.
+Start typing your post in the text area, select if you want any separator (or trail) to indicate this is a thread.
+You can choose one from the predefined pool or add a custom one.

 ## Official solution as for September 2023